lewark/inv.lua/README.md

 ### Devices

-Custom settings for connected devices like chests, furnaces, barrels, etc. can also be given within `server.json` within the `overrides` list.
+Custom settings for connected devices like chests, furnaces, barrels, etc. can also be given within `server.json` inside the `overrides` list.
 For example, a type of inventory can be given a higher priority so that items are preferentially stored within inventories of that type:

 ```json
 {